wacncontent/CustomizeTool/output/articles/automation/automation-creating-importing-runbook.md

 ## Creating a new runbook

 You can create a new runbook in Azure Automation using one of the Azure Management Portals or Windows PowerShell.
-Once the runbook has been created, you can edit it using information in [Learning PowerShell Workflow](automation-powershell-workflow) and [Graphical authoring in Azure Automation](automation-graphical-authoring-intro).
+Once the runbook has been created, you can edit it using information in [Learning PowerShell Workflow](/documentation/articles/automation-powershell-workflow)<!-- deleted by customization and [Graphical authoring in Azure Automation](/documentation/articles/automation-graphical-authoring-intro)-->.

 ### To create a new Azure Automation runbook with the Azure Management Portal